-Academic honors for graduate students are granted at graduation according to recommendations by the Associate Dean, the College Director, or the D.B.A.
-Program Administrator in consultation with the D.B.A. program and Dissertation Committees.
-Students may earn the designation: With Great Distinction.
+Academic honors for graduate students are granted at graduation according to recommendations by the Associate Dean, the College.

 CLEARANCE FOR GRADUATION

 Prospective graduates must submit an Application for Graduation to the Registrar before they can be considered for graduation.
 Students are advised to file the application in the quarter preceding that in which they expect to finish their coursework.
 All fees and tuition debts must be paid in full sixty (60) days prior to graduation, and all graduating students must pay the graduation fees.